Notalifeform/arlo-timelapse-lambda/README.md

 * On your desktop: grab all images and construct a timelapse uing ffmpeg

-Below are the steps I took to get everything up and running on OSX (other platforms should also work, but the commands will be a bit different)
+Below are the steps I took (roughly) to get everything up and running on OSX (other platforms should also work, but the commands will be a bit different)

+_This script is open-sourced under the MIT license; please use and distribute as you wish.
+There are no warranties; use at your own risk.
+Contributions are welcome_

 # Setup environment and dependencies